Isabelle-Dev/graphql/README.md

 # Animal Crossing - New Horizons GraphQL Server

 [acnhgraphql.com](https://acnhgraphql.com/) is a Animal Crossing New Horizons [GraphQL](https://graphql.org/) API server.
-It handles both API requests and provides an interactive GraphQL IDE to sample queries.
+It handles API requests and provides an interactive GraphQL IDE to sample queries.

 You can access both the IDE and endpoint at [https://acnhgraphql.com](https://acnhgraphql.com).